 I was gifted a wok by Orodemark for the creation of this post.
 All opinions expressed are my own.

-As you might have guessed, I’m the main cook in my household, but my husband knows how to find his way in the kitchen as well.
-In fact, he has some signature dishes that are well loved.
+As you might have guessed, I’m the main cook in my household.
+However, my husband knows his way in the kitchen as well.
+In fact, he has some well-loved signature dishes.
 One of them is this lobster sauce.
 It is full of ground pork and shrimp in a flavorful sauce.
 It is a no-fuss meal that can be on the table within 30 minutes.

 Pork or pork and shrimp in lobster sauce is a classic on the Chinese takeout menu.
 The sauce ranges from light to brown in color.
 The light sauce is common and consists of chicken broth and a cornstarch slurry.
 It is usually flavored with soy sauce.
 Fermented black beans and beaten eggs are also customarily used.